piyushmendhe70/FarmerDataApp/README.md

 - Android Studio + Android SDK
 - An Android emulator or real device with USB debugging enabled

+> Note: If you deny location permission, distance calculation will not run until permission is granted.

 ## Setup & Run
 ```bash
 # 1) Install dependencies